 If you want to learn more about focused hiring (and interviewing) be sure to buy a copy of Double Double, and turn to chapter 4.

 And of course, the COO Alliance is here to help with these, and many other, challenges facing COOs today.
-For more information, and to apply, click here.
+For more information, apply now.